okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 1. Configure the Heroku Mailgun add-on:
     1. Add DNS records:
         - TODO: details
-    1. Edit `MAILGUN_*` environment variables to contain the info for the verified domain instead of the sandbox domain
+    1. Edit `MAILGUN_*` "config variable" in "Settings" to contain the info for the verified domain instead of the sandbox domain
-1. Create a read-only user on the production DB:
-    1. TODO: details

-### Database Information Document
-Create a "database information" spreadsheet in the project's Google Drive "Development" with the database details for the staging and production databases.

-## ??? - Setup Database Server (MongoDB Atlas)
-MongoDB Atlas is the recommended database hosting provider.
-If you have an account, it will take about 5 minutes to setup.
-Detailed step-by-step instructions for getting setup and started can be found in our ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).

 ## Setup AWS